Skip to content

 When an initial contact is taken regarding children sharing images of a sexual nature/sexting via social media within a school environment and there is no previous history, or record of concerns regarding the family of a similar nature.
 This will be shared with the school's police officer by either CSC or MASH police, for their follow up with all parties involved.
 CSC will consider any additional support required and a Children and Families assessment if needed.
 If the concerns occur outside school, this will be dealt with by the local police area via their normal response procedure.

 If there are indications that a child may be at risk of Significant Harm, the manager may authorise whatever actions are necessary to protect the child or others in the household from Significant Harm, which may result in the immediate provision of services.
-There should be consideration of a Strategy Discussion and of a multi-agency response (see Multi-Agency Safeguarding Children Procedures, Strategy Meeting Procedure).
+There should be consideration of a Strategy Discussion and of a multi-agency response.

 If there is suspicion that a crime may have been committed including sexual or physical assault or neglect of the child, the Police must be notified immediately.